-Proceed to attach any necessary files in the formats of TXTs, DOCs, JPGs, and PDFs along with some others to the email by clicking the paperclip icon.
+Proceed to attach any necessary files in the formats of TXTs, DOCs, JPGs, and PDF documents along with some others to the email by clicking the paperclip icon.

 Afterward, all you need to do is click send then wait for the confirmation email from your fax service provider to arrive.
 Bear in mind that confirmation emails aren’t available with all providers so check if yours supports this feature.

 You can absolutely send a fax without a telephone line, and it’s not as hard as you might think.
 There are actually a couple of things that you could try if you want to send a fax without getting a permanent fax number.

 eFax is one of the most widely used services when it comes to sending online faxes.
 This is likely due to the fact that it’s one of the oldest online faxing companies still around.

 The first thing you’ll need to do is download the eFax mobile fax app for either Android or iOS.
 Once it’s done downloading from the App Store or Google Play all you have to do to get started is open it up and click the “send faxes” button.